jack45j/Toppon/README.md

 #### How to use
 ---

-Toppon used a builder to initialize itself and using flat style API to configure You can create a Toppon button like this.
+Toppon used a builder to initialize itself and using Fluent Interface API to configure You can create a Toppon button like this.

 ```Swift